Billy Goodman: The Rookie

 During his time with the Red Sox, Goodman was one of the players featured in the 1957 Norman Rockwell painting The Rookie.

 Baltimore Orioles

 Goodman was immediately inserted into the starting line-up in Baltimore, and hit a home run in his first game as an Oriole.
 He mostly played third base, filling in for an injured George Kell, but also played first, second, short, left field and right field.
 He batted .308 with three home runs and 33 RBIs in 73 games for the Orioles.
 At the end of the season, he, Tito Francona and Ray Moore were dealt to the Chicago White Sox for Larry Doby, Jack Harshman and Jim Marshall.
-Chicago later sent pitcher Russ Heman to Baltimore as part of this deal when it was discovered by the Orioles that Harshman was suffering from a slipped disc.
+Chicago later sent pitcher Russ Heman to Baltimore as part of this deal when the Orioles discovered that Harshman was suffering from a slipped disc.

 Chicago White Sox

 In 1958, with Nellie Fox at second base, Goodman shifted to third with the White Sox.
 He was sidelined by a knee injury for most of the month of May.
 Upon his return, he quickly shot up among the American League leaders in batting, with his average peaking at .336 in late July.